 Select a language to view our site with

-One-Year Training Program:
+Training Program:

 Supportive Counseling and Psychotherapeutic Work with Non-Ordinary States of Consciousness

-Join a One-Year Professional Training Program:
+Join a Professional Training Program:

 Gain theoretical and practical knowledge for providing safe and effective counseling and therapeutic support to clients with experiences in non-ordinary states of consciousness (NOSC).
 The program includes preparation for NOSC experiences, integration techniques, and addressing spiritual crises that foster psychological growth and mental well-being.
 This training offers the opportunity for deep personal development and the creation of a professional community committed to safe and responsible work in NOSC.